domsson/fadeshow.js/README.md

 - Easy to use, flexible in how to use
 - Can be configured to some degree

+## Limitations

+- No support for Internet Explorer or other outdates browsers

 ## How it operates

 - Changes slide's classes in a set interval (can be turned off)